stepheng123/Final_Project_2020/README.md

 Based on this, the team decided to pivot to using the economics data.
 Using linear regression, the team was able to predict to a degree the economic growth of Australia.
 However, this dataset was homogenous to pre-pandemic era.
 The team believed it is very challenging to arrive at the same conclusion post-pandemic and without a reasonable correction factor.

 The team also experimented with the idea of comparing airbnb location versus it's price.
-The team was curious to find out if
+The team was curious to find out if more northern or southern a location had an impact on its price.

+Finally, the team also experimented with the hypothesis if number of reviews dictated the price.
+The team would like to explore the possibility of predicting the right price based on the number of reviews.

+## Tableau